thiernothierno/ai201-project1-unofficial-guide-starter-v2026/README.md

 # Unit 1

 ## What This Does
+This is a retrieval-augmented question that provide a response from a pre-built system campus_life corpus: 88 shorts, student writing posts to learn more about certain rules within the campus such as parking permit, graduation requirements, housing lottery and how campus jobs are related to financial aid.
+When a question is asked for example "how work-study and non-work-study affect financial aid?" or "is the housing lottery random?" the system dig into all resources it contains and provide the answer.
+In the case if no resource contains information about what has been asked the system reply: "I don't have enough information about that".
 <!-- Three or four sentences.
 Which corpus you picked, and the kinds of
      questions your system answers.
 Write it for someone who has never seen this repo.